aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

     There is no change to the encryption of the objects that existed in the bucket before default encryption was enabled.

-## Confirm a bucket with activated SSE
+## Confirming Default Bucket Encryption

 To confirm if a bucket is activated SSE, run `aws s3api get-bucket-encryption`.
 The following example screens show bucket 'dataset-s0001' with SSE enabled.
 The bucket is activated default encryption because the string `"SSEAlgorithm": "AES256"` is listed.
 Unless the string is listed, the bucket is without default encryption.